Meet the WPP Team

 Katrina Sarig

-Katrina has specific expertise in genetic education and the development of screening services for at-increased risk communities.
-After completing her MSc in Organisational Psychology at UMIST, she managed R&D projects for an International behavioural risk management agency and as an independent consultant.
-In 2009, Katrina founded Jnetics, the only UK charity dedicated to improving the prevention and management of Jewish genetic disorders.
-She left her Executive Director role at Jnetics in 2020 to establish and direct the JHC Review and work as an Honorary Research Fellow at the Centre for Cancer Prevention at Queen Mary University of London.
+Katrina has expertise in genetic education and the development of screening services for at-increased risk communities.
+She completed an MSc in Organisational Psychology at UMIST, then managed R&D projects for an International behavioural risk management agency and as an independent consultant.
+Katrina founded Jnetics in 2009, the only UK charity dedicated to improving the prevention and management of Jewish genetic disorders.
+She left the Executive Director role in 2020 to establish and direct the JHC Review.

 Annika Idahl

-Professor Annika Idahl joined QMUL for a research sabbatical in September 2023 to March 2024 and is now an Honorary reader in the WPP team.
-She is an appointed Professor of Obstetrics and Gynecology at Umeå University
+Prof Idahl joined QMUL for a 7-month research sabbatical and is now an Honorary reader in the WPP team.
+She is a Professor of Obstetrics and Gynecology at Umeå University

 in Sweden and a senior consultant at the University Hospital of Northern Sweden.
-She leads the MISSION-O – Menopausal impact of opportunistic salpingectomy for prevention of ovarian cancer in collaboration with Professor
+She leads the MISSION-O project in collaboration with Professor Manchanda.

-Prof Idahl is a recognized university teacher at Umeå University.
-She is a member of several scientific advisory boards including the
+Prof Idahl is a recognized university teacher and a member of several scientific advisory boards.
+Her research revolves around ovarian cancer early detection, prevention and epidemiology.

 Rosa Legood